vengaer/cldm/README.md

 ### Actions

 ###### `INVOKE(function_name)`
 An action to be used with a behavior specifier such as `WILL_ONCE`.
-Causes any attempted call to the mocked function to result in a call to thn function *function_name* instead.
+Causes any attempted call to the mocked function to result in a call to the function *function_name* instead.
 Naturally, the signature of *function_name* and the mocked function must be the compatible.

 ###### `RETURN(value)`
 An action causing any call to the mocked function to immediately return *value* instead.